sci-42ver/SICP/sicp_notes.md

 #### Workload
 > In addition, please be aware that prolonged computer usage combined with *poor posture or improper typing habits* can result in conditions such as *repetitive strain injury*.
 #### bible (See the bold text)
+#### grades
+- homework
+  > This applies to the weekly problem sets and to the programming projects. tutorials (skipped due to the following)
+  > You may be asked to explain or to *expand upon your written homework solutions* in order to demonstrate your mastery of the material.
 #### tutor
 They are for tutorial's.
 > If you are unable to attend a tutorial, you should contact your tutor in advance to make alternate arrangements for that week.